kenhkan/noflo-pgorm/README.md

     Write() READY -> ...

-### Different primary key
+### Different key

-This ORM is a simple wrapper around noflo-pg so it assumes many things, including that all tables have the same primary key.
-By default, this is 'id'.
-If the tables use a primary key that is not 'id', send the proper primary key to the 'PKEY' port.
+The ORM puts a `DISTINCT ON` on the "primary" key to ensure uniqueness even though the primary key itself should of course be declared unique when schema is set up.
+This "primary" key is defaulted to 'id'.
+You may configure the key by sending a new key to to the 'KEY' port.
 This only needs to be done once at initialization.

+This key is also used to order the rows with the `ORDER BY` clause.
+You may change the order-by key to something else by sending `*key* ASC` to the 'ORDERBY' port or change just the ordering by sending `DESC` to the 'ORDERBY' port.

     'tcp://default@localhost:5432/postgres' -> SERVER Write(pgorm/Write)
-    'uuid' -> PKEY Write()
+    'uuid' -> KEY Write()
+    'name DESC' -> ORDERBY Write()

 ### Error handling